watsoncui/cui-lab.github.io/README.md

 There are plenty of GitHub tutorials online in both written and video formats.
 Yes, there is a learning curve, but using version control, like GitHub, will save time in the long run.

+### Is Git different from GitHub?

+Good question.
+Yes, GitHub is different from Git.
+To simply explain the difference, [Git](http://en.wikipedia.org/wiki/Git_%28software%29) is a command-lineversion control tool that can work on a local computer without the use of the internet.
+Git is the software system that GitHub works on.
+[GitHub](http://en.wikipedia.org/wiki/GitHub) hosts online Git repositories and provides a web-based GUI so that multiple users can easily collaborate on repositories.

 ### GitHub "Hello, world!"
 Tutorial

 Let's use the GitHub GUI to start a simple repository.
 Many GitHub tutorials give much more detail than is necessary, so I thought that we could distill the GitHub tasks, most important to our lab, into these few tutorials.